ammarlakis/github-iac/README.md

    ```

    Terraform will read the YAML files in the `data/` folder, provision the corresponding repositories and teams, assign users membership, and store the state accordingly.

-### Future Enhancements

-- **GitHub Teams**: Define teams and their permissions in YAML files and provision them via Terraform.